Arthur Schopenhauer: Psychology

 He named a force within man that he felt took invariable precedence over reason: the will to live or will to life (Wille zum Leben), defined as an inherent drive within human beings, and all creatures, to stay alive; a force that inveigles us into reproducing.

 Schopenhauer refused to conceive of love as either trifling or accidental, but rather understood it as an immensely powerful force that lay unseen within man's psyche, guaranteeing the quality of the human race:

 The ultimate aim of all love affairs ... is more important than all other aims in man's life; and therefore it is quite worthy of the profound seriousness with which everyone pursues it.
 What is decided by it is nothing less than the composition of the next generation ...

 It has often been argued that Schopenhauer's thoughts on sexuality foreshadowed the theory of evolution, a claim met with satisfaction by Darwin as he included a quotation from Schopenhauer in his Descent of Man.
-This has also been noted about Freud's concepts of the libido and the unconscious mind, and evolutionary psychology in general.
+This has also been noted with respect to Freud's concepts of the libido and the unconscious mind, and evolutionary psychology in general.